KUHdo/laravel-auth0-migrator/readme.md

 ``` bash
 $ composer require kuhdo/laravel-auth0-migrator
 ```
+In most cases it makes sense to read the documentation at auth0´s side.
+You should take a look into the [laravel tutorial](https://auth0.com/docs/quickstart/webapp/laravel/01-login).

 ## Prerequisites
 Follow the steps of auth0 [here](https://auth0.com/docs/manage-users/user-migration/bulk-user-imports#prerequisites).
 Explicitly you'll the API tokens for the auth0 database to be filled with the existing local laravel users.